Content marketing. It’s a buzzword that’s been around for a few years now and doesn’t seem to be going away anytime soon.

 Add images to your text, like I’m doing.
 They make the text look ten times better.
-And with tens of thousands of images on Flickr that only have to be attributed to be used (CC Attribution license, or CC-BY), missing out on eye candy is just pure laziness.
-Apparently, people remember more than 80% of what they see, while they remember just 20% of what they read.
+And with tens of thousands of images on Flickr that only have to be attributed to being used (CC Attribution license or CC-BY), missing out on eye candy is just pure laziness.
+People remember more than 80% of what they see, while they remember just 20% of what they read.
 That’s why icons are so popular.

 18. Don’t pay for them

 Avoid paid traffic, at least in the beginning.
-Paying for ads on Google and elsewhere might look like a quick way to bring people to the site, but it is the other way round.
-You start with content marketing and once you become big, you turn to paid advertising.
+Paying for ads on Google and elsewhere might be a quick way to bring people to the site, but it is the other way around.
+You start with content marketing, and once you become big, you turn to paid advertising.

 20. Hang around with stars

 Find others that have succeeded in what you are trying to do.
 You should network with influential blogs and sites in whatever way you can.
 Offer them things they need, even for free, as long as they mention you.
 It will pay off royally.